Automation Fair, Rockwell's annual trade show and training event, is now just a few days away.

 Well, that's if for my Automation Fair 2015 session picks.

-If you have any comments about my session choices, or would like to share your own picks, please feel free to share them using the “leave a reply” form at the bottom of the page.
+If you have any comments about my session choices, or would like to share your own picks, please feel free to share them using the “post a comment or question” link below.